 The group creates heartfelt, professional level performances through creative and uplifting group vocal technique.

 About Benjamin Hansen, Artistic Director

-Benjamin Hansen is the founder and artistic director of The Helios Ensemble, the artistic director of the Faculty/Staff choir at the University of Arizona, and the Director of Music at Catalina United Methodist Church.
+Benjamin Hansen is the artistic director of The Helios Ensemble, and the Director of Music at Catalina United Methodist Church.
 Hansen received his BA from Yale, singing in The Yale Whiffenpoofs, his MM in voice from The Catholic University of America, his MM in conducting from The College-Conservatory of Music at the University of Cincinnati, and is currently a doctoral candidate in choral conducting at the University of Arizona.